-The Home Office UKVI aims to focus on the organisations having pending sponsor licence applications at the first stage; however, all employers have been advised to have their system and processes according to the rules defined by the Home Office in order to avoid being penalised.
-The Home Office may decide to make a “Sponsor licence compliance visit” before granting a new sponsor licence or continuing with the one previously granted.
+The Home Office UKVI aims to focus on the organizations having pending sponsor license applications at the first stage; however, all employers have been advised to have their system and processes according to the rules defined by the Home Office in order to avoid being penalized.
+The Home Office may decide to make a “Sponsor license compliance visit” before granting a new sponsor license or continuing with the one previously granted.

 Compliance Duties of the Employer

-For the prevention of illegal working regimes in the UK, employers in the UK must meet their duties, whereas; sponsor licence holders have to meet additional compliance duties.
-Home Office has several methods to monitor employers, one of which is sponsor compliance site visits.
-While inspection, officials from the Home Office visit the site to inspect HR documents and processes.
+For the prevention of illegal working regimes in the UK, employers in the UK must meet their duties, whereas; sponsor license holders have to meet additional compliance duties.
+Home Office has several methods to monitor employers, one of which is to sponsor compliance site visits.
+While inspecting, officials from the Home Office visit the site to inspect HR documents and processes.
 They may interview employees to check immigration compliance.

 Visits conducted by the authorities may be announced with prior notice or may visit without giving any notice.
 Therefore, employers must keep their systems according to compliance at all times.
 The audit can occur at any of the following stages:

-- At the pre-licence stage of the licence application process inspect the organisation’s HR systems and processes before granting the sponsor licence
+- At the pre-license stage of the license application process inspect the organization’s HR systems and processes before granting the sponsor license

-- At any point during the four-year licence validity period
+- At any point during the four-year license validity period

 What does the Home Office assess during a site visit?